 Quick Search:

-"I want to know if shared folders on Google Drive take up space, even in the "recipient" account, not just the "sharer" account.
-For example, user A shares a file with user B, but it only occupies the storage space of user A's account, right?"
+Case 1: "I want to know if shared folders on Google Drive take up space, even in the "recipient" account, not just the "sharer" account.
+For example, user A shares a file with user B, but it only occupies the storage space of the user's account, right?"

 - Google Doc, Sheet, Slide, Form, Jamboard and drawing files that you created before June 1, 2021, and did not make any edits after that date.